1 Star2 Stars3 Stars4 Stars5 Stars Vote Average: 4.35 Stars!

 Also looming is the issue of Iran’s nuclear program.

 Obama has moved up from December to September the deadline for serious discussions to begun.
 If they have not begun by October, will Obama go to the U.N. for sanctions?
-If the Russians and Chinese object, will Obama and impose sanctions of their own?
-Will Obama step on an escalator leading inexorably to ?
+If the Russians and Chinese object, will Obama and NATO impose sanctions of their own?
+Will Obama step on an escalator leading inexorably to war?
 Or authorize Israel to launch an attack?

 This presidency is not yet in trouble.
 But it is sure headed that way.